gitgroch/fred-herzog/README.md

 -   Provide a page that users can find a place to purchase related publications - ACHIEVED
 -   Provide a means of contacting the curator of the website with any questions about Herzog or his work. - ACHIEVED
 -   Provide a resource where users can find information about exhibitions featuring Herzog - NOT ACHIEVED
-    -   Due to time restraints this feature is not included in the initial deployment, and has been added as a future enhancement
+    -   Due to time restraints this feature is not included in the initial deployment, and not required for a "minimum viable product".
+This has been added as a future enhancement.

 The website can be accessed here: https://gitgroch.github.io/fred-herzog/